WKNR: Increased power, corporate radio

-Lee Zapis, whose family had owned WZAK since 1963, expressed regret on selling their properties, a feeling shared by Tom Embrescia, calling it a "very tough, emotional thing to do."
-Embresica admitted that Chancellor didn't exactly meet their asking price, but liked their style and felt listeners would be well-served.
+Lee Zapis, whose family had owned WZAK since 1963, expressed regret on selling their properties, a feeling shared by Tom Embrescia, calling it a "very tough, emotional thing to do".
+Embresica admitted that Chancellor did not exactly meet their asking price, but liked their style and felt listeners would be well-served.
 WCLV's co-founder and president Robert Conrad mused after the flurry of purchases, "the glory days for radio in this town are over" as WCLV had become the only station left in the market with local ownership interests.
 Changes soon trickled down to WRMR.
 Evening voice Chris Quinn was dismissed and replaced with automation, with Quinn calling himself and other air talent "a budget item now".
 WDOK/WRMR program director Sue Wilson left to focus on freelance and her voice-over agency, her replacement was onetime general manager Joe Restifo.
 Ted Alexander, who built WRMR's 50000 watt transmitter facility, became the station's late-morning host in September 1999 but left by that November to join WELW; Alexander, who helped build and sign on WELW in 1965, hailed that station as "an oasis" from corporate radio.